 FRFR members will act with integrity, always courageously telling the truth and transparently owning our actions.
 When corrective action is necessary, it will always be with the intent of helping our members meet the organization's needs.
+When a member is not living up to the FRFR Way, their peers, supervisors, and followers will courageously bring it to their attention.

-Supervisors are responsible leaders who are expected to identify and correct unproductive behaviors before they escalate into a bad habit.
+Supervisors are responsible leaders who are expected to identify and correct unproductive behaviors before they escalate into bad habits.